AbderraoufAbla/IBM-FRONT-END-/CONTRIBUTING.md

 # Contributing to IBM FRONT END
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

 Thank you for considering contributing to the IBM FRONT END project!
-By contributing to this project, you agree to abide by our [Code of Conduct](./CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by our [29194848AJB](./CODE_OF_CONDUCT.md).

 ## How to Contribute